 - Use your breast pump - if the baby does not feed well or has already fed, pump immediately after a feed to encourage more thorough emptying and clog removal as needed.

-- Hand express; the breast massage is helpful to the affected area.
+- Hand express - the breast stimulation e is helpful to the affected area.

 - Pain relievers may be recommended for breast pain, but consult with a health care provider and the NIH's Drug & Lactation Database: LACTMED.
 There are guideline changes between pregnancy and postpartum for the use of ibuprofen and acetaminophen.